crowdlingo/course/src/speaking/sky.md

 ## Vocabulary

 <vocab-list>
-- metropolis
-  - a large and densely populated urban area
-- pollution
-  - undesirable state of the natural environment being contaminated with harmful substances as a consequence of human activities
 - favourite
   - appealing to the general public
+- stunning
+  - commanding attention
+- remember
+  - recall knowledge from memory
+- invisible
+  - impossible or nearly impossible to see
+- significant
+  - important in effect or meaning
-- astronomy
+- knowledge
-  - the branch of physics that studies celestial bodies and the universe as a whole
+  - the psychological result of perception and learning and reasoning
-- sometimes
-  - on certain occasions or in certain cases but not always
-- industrial
+- especially
-  - of or relating to or resulting from industry
+  - to a distinctly greater extent or degree than is common
-- hometown
-  - the town (or city) where you grew up or where you have your principal residence

 <!-- blank -->